 By next June, when the CVA is set to be complete, its expected for 77 UK estates, with 19 of these on a reduced rent rate.

 Mark Newton-Jones admitted how the company had been struggling for 10 years, mainly due to lack of investment and not staying up to date.
-This, alongside the currently distressing state of the UK retail sector, with low consumer spending and higher business costs, puts even more pressure on the company to act, and saves it stores.
+This, alongside the currently distressing state of the UK retail sector, with low consumer spending and higher business costs, puts even more pressure on the company to act and saves its stores.